Milor123/Lutris-ZeroTier-Or-VPN/README.md

 # [Guide - Tutorial] Connect a wine game with VPN Tunnel in linux

-For this example we use the new Baldurs Gate III for play via online LAN using a VPN for play with friends like local network
+For this example we use the new Baldurs Gate III for play via online LAN using a VPN for play with friends like local network (it also works for LAN only without VPN if you need it for some reason)

 ## Requeriments: